dwringer/flux-conditioning-store/README.md

 </summary>

+- `_average_conditioning_list` - Averages a list of FLUXConditioningInfo objects into a single one.
 - `slerp` - Performs spherical linear interpolation (SLERP) between two *normalized* tensors.
 - `_get_db_size` - Returns the current size of the database file in bytes.
 - `_manage_db_size` - Manages the database size, deleting a fraction of oldest entries if the maximum size is exceeded.